Summary

 Word Problems: Assess students' understanding of the lesson concepts by assigning the following word problems.
 Write on the board: Mechanical advantage of a pulley system = number of number of rope segments supporting the load.

-• If we used one fixed pulley and wanted to raise a rock 100 meters, how much force and rope would it take to raise a 500-kilogram rock?
-(Answer: Force is equal to the weight of the rock, so 500 kilograms.
-Since we are using only one pulley, the rope would need to be at least 100 meters long [the distance from the pulley to the rock], but would more likely be around 200 meters [one length up to the pulley from the rock and one length from the pulley to you].)
+- If we used one fixed pulley and wanted to raise a rock 100 meters, how much force and rope would it take to raise a 500-kilogram rock?
+(Answer: Force is equal to the mass of the rock times the acceleration due to gravity (9.8 m/s2), so 4900 Newtons.
+Since we are using only one pulley, the rope would need to likely be around 200 meters [one length up to the pulley from the rock and one length from the pulley to you].)

-• If we used 10 pulleys in a system and wanted to raise a rock 100 meters, how much force and rope would we need to raise that same 500-kilogram rock?
-(Answer: The force could be lowered to 1/10th the weight of the rock [50 kilograms] since we would have 10 ropes with the pulleys.
+- If we used 10 pulleys in a system and wanted to raise a rock 100 meters, how much force and rope would we need to raise that same 500-kilogram rock?
+(Answer: The force could be lowered to 1/10th the weight of the rock [490 Newtons] since we would have 10 ropes with the pulleys.
 However, we would easily need 1,000 meters of rope [10 times the length of one rope] or 2,000 meters if we were at the same level as the rock.)

 Lesson Extension Activities